paescebu/CustomKeyboardKit/README.md

 }
 ```

-## Alternative direct SwiftUI use:
+## Alternative Direct SwiftUI Use:
 You can also directly use the `keyboardType(view:)` modifier that allows you to build the custom keyboard within the view body itself, if you need to access some View properties or constants etc.
 Example:
 ```swift